 - 1 tsp black pepper

 - Lemon wedges, for serving (optional)

 - Preheat your oven to 400 degrees and spray a baking dish with non-stick cooking spray.

 - While the oven is heating, mix your coconut sugar, paprika, salt and pepper together in a bowl.
 Then place your salmon fillets in the prepared dish and season both sides of each fillet with your sugar mixture.
-(If using salmon with the skin on, place your fillets skin side down in the dish and only season one side.)
+(If using salmon with skin, place your fillets skin side down in the dish and only season the top side.)

 - Place your salmon in the oven and bake for 10-12 minutes, depending on the size.
 Serve immediately.